Skip to content

 Birding in Nyungwe National Park;

-Francolin, Rwenzori Nightjar, Grauer’s Warbler, Regal, Blue-headed and Purple Breasted Sunbirds, Neumann’s Warbler and Grauer’s Swamp Warbler best seen during nature walks, taking trails into forests ,with help of an experienced bird guide to help you spot different colorful birds as he is guiding you about their diet, breeding, behavior, numbers and so much more.
+Francolin, Rwenzori Nightjar, Grauer’s Warbler, Regal, Blue-headed, and Purple Breasted Sunbirds, Neumann’s Warbler, and Grauer’s Swamp Warbler best seen during nature walks, taking trails into forests, with help of an experienced bird guide to help you spot different colorful birds as he is guiding you about their diet, breeding, behavior, numbers and so much more.

 Birding in Akagera National Park